Battle of Calven: Aftermath

 The victorious troops of the Three Leagues pillaged the Vinschgau valley for three days, burning every house and killing all men over twelve years of age.
 With their bounty, which included some 300 small and eight larger cannons, they retreated over the Fuorn Pass on 25 May 1499.
 When Maximilian, who was at that time at Landeck, heard of the defeat, he was enraged and hurried to Glurns, where he arrived on 29 May 1499.
 38 hostages from the Engadin were killed in retaliation at Meran, and in June 1499 his troops ravaged the Engadin valley, burning most of the villages up to Samedan.
-When the Swiss Confederacy sent reinforcements on 18 June 1499 and troops from Berne, Zürich, Uri, and Glarus arrived at Davos, the Habsburg troops cleared the valley.
+When the Swiss Confederacy sent reinforcements on 18 June 1499 and troops from Bern, Zürich, Uri, and Glarus arrived at Davos, the Habsburg troops cleared the valley.

 But the defeat at Calven had put an end to Maximilian's attempt to gain control over the Val Müstair and its passes.
 His allies of the Swabian League refused to send more soldiers to the Grisons, which was of no interest to them.
 Maximilian returned to Lake Constance, and subsequently led the operations on the northern border of the Swiss Confederacy.
 But his troops suffered many defeats, and in September 1499, he had to agree to the Peace of Basel.

 Although this peace treaty affirmed the status quo ante bellum and thus the mixed jurisdiction over the Grisons between the Habsburgs, the bishopric of Chur, and the Three Leagues remained, the battle of Calven marked the end of the Habsburg expansion in the Grisons.
 The victory also strengthened the republican Three Leagues, who would consolidate their alliance in 1524.
 The Vinschgau, however, became a Habsburg territory in 1618, when the Grisons became a theater in the Thirty Years' War.